acidrepo/collusion_potential_detector/README.md

 pip install py.test
 ```

 We have developed a set of colluding applications for Android to test this approach.
-However, in this repo you will find the apk folder empty.
-To request access to the app set, you can write and email to
+The developed test can be found in an encrypted file inside the tests/apk folder.
+To request access to the file key to decrypt the TrueCrypt volume, you can write and email to
 Jorge dot Blasco dot 1 at city dot ac dot uk.

 ## Limitations